ysdtkm/MAOOAM/fortran/README.md

 The model tendencies are represented through a tensor called aotensor which includes all the coefficients.
 This tensor is computed once at the program initialization.

+The following files are part of the MAOOAM model alone:

 * maooam.f90 : Main program.
 * aotensor_def.f90 : Tensor aotensor computation module.